 Another honest issue with online legal articles is that they may not provide you with all of the information you need.
 Most online articles or blog posts are brief, yet most legal concepts are complex.
 It is almost always impossible to explain every aspect of a law or legal principle in one article.
 A good example involves articles on negligence.
 There are many explanations of negligence online.
 However, not every negligence article also discusses gross negligence and the differences between the two.
 Or, a negligence article may not mention contributory or comparative negligence, which could have a significant impact on your own case.
 Never assume an article you read is comprehensive.

 When you want to know more about a legal matter, be sure to read multiple sources and search for primary sources, such as statutes, state or federal government materials, and court decisions.
-Supplement your understanding of the primary sources with explanatory articles from attorneys and trustworthy news or legal resources.
+Supplement your understanding of the primary sources with explanatory articles from attorney and trustworthy news or legal resources.
 By reading a variety of materials, you should be able to spot the common information versus the information that stands out – and may be inaccurate.

 Speak With a Lawyer